DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession/summer-week-4-ect-classroom-practice.md

 - Look at a series of lessons (a week or half term).
 - Plan your own role within each lesson and which groups of pupils both you and the TA(s) or other adults will work with.
-- Estimate what proportion of your time is spent with each group and what proportion of the TA(s) or other adults’ time.
+- Estimate what proportion of your time is spent with each group and what proportion of the TA(s) or other adults' time.
 - If each pupil is not gaining an equal share of your time, adjust your planning to change this.

 ### Sharing planning